chuckstack/chuckstack.github.io/src-ls/getting-started.md

 [AIChat](./tool-aichat.md) plays a big role in the chuck-stack.
 You want to be able to launch a terminal and use AIChat with a single keystroke.
 Doing so goes a long way in accomplishing the above goal of asking AI before Google.

+Examples to come soon...
+[Join the stack-academy](./stack-academy.md) for quicker options to get started.

+## PostgreSQL

+[PostgreSQL](./tool-postgresql.md) also plays a big role in the chuck-stack.
+You want to be able to be able to use psql (PostgreSQL's command line tool - CLI) to connect to a local database and issue a few commands.

+Examples to come soon...
+[Join the stack-academy](./stack-academy.md) for quicker options to get started.

 ## Best Practices

 Now that you are proficient with AIChat, lets start incorporating [best practices](./best-practices.md) into your use of AIChat.